Flexible constraint satisfiability and a problem in semigroup theory: Variety membership for the semigroup

-We build on the reduction to $2$-robust monotone 1-in-3 3SAT in the previous section, though we now reuse the symbol $I$ to denote a typical instance created from this reduction.
-The notation $V_I$ denotes the set of variables appearing in $I$.
-Recall that if $(x\vee y\vee z)$ is a clause in $I$, then so are the other five permutations of this clause.
-Also, no variable appears twice in any clause, and no pair of distinct clauses contain two common variables.
+We build on the reduction to $2$-robust positive 1-in-3SAT in the previous section, {continuing with $I_4$ as our input structure for the next reduction}.
+The notation $V_{I_4}$ will denote the set of variables appearing in $I_4$.
+Recall that we consider clauses only up to the rearrangement of the variables they contain.